Unleash/unleash/website/docs/user_guide/create-feature-toggle.md

 :::

-In the strategy configuration screen for the strategy that you want to configure, use the "add custom constraint" button to add a custom constraint.
+In the strategy configuration screen for the strategy that you want to configure, use the "add constraint" button to add a strategy constraint.

 ![](/img/create-toggle-add-constraint.png)